 - B. Floor area requirements. - 1.
 Every dwelling unit in the Lakeshore and River 3 District shall have a floor area of not less than 600 square feet. - 2.
-Every dwelling unit in the Residential 1, Lakeshore and River 1, Town, and Lakeshore and River 2 Districts shall have a floor area of not less than 800 square feet. - 3.
+Every dwelling unit in the Residential 1, Lakeshore and River 1, Town, and Lakeshore and River 2 Districts shall have a floor area of not less than 600 square feet. - 3.
 Every dwelling unit in the Resource Production and Timber Production Districts shall have a floor area not less than 400 square feet, except if the dwelling unit is located within 330 feet from a federal, state or county roadway, said floor area shall not be less than 600 square feet. - 4.
-Every dwelling unit in the Residential 2, Rural Residential, and Agricultural Districts shall have a floor area of not less than 600 square feet.
-Not more than 120 square feet thereof may consist of storage space, at least six feet, six inches high in a fully enclosed accessory building on the same lot, but if such accessory building is a garage or carport, such space must be fully enclosed by weatherproof material and any ventilators shall be screened. - C. Each dwelling unit shall be connected to public water and sanitary sewer lines, or to on-site water and sanitary sewerage facilities approved by the District Health Department. - D. Each dwelling unit shall contain a storage capability area in a basement located under the dwelling, in an attic area, in closet areas, or in a separate structure of standard construction similar to or of better quality than the principal dwelling, which storage area shall be equal to ten (10%) percent of the square footage of the dwellings or one hundred (100) square feet, whichever shall be less. - E. Each dwelling unit shall have a roof over-hang of not less than six (6) inches on all sides; a roof drainage system concentrating roof drainage at collection points along the sides of the dwelling; not less than two (2) exterior doors, with the second door being in either the rear or side of the dwelling; and steps connected to the exterior door areas or to porches connected to the door areas, where a difference in elevation requires the same. - F. Each dwelling unit shall contain no additions or rooms or other areas which are not constructed with similar or better quality workmanship as the original structure, including permanent attachment to the principal structure and construction of and attachment to a foundation as required herein.

-- G. Each dwelling unit and any addition thereto shall comply with all pertinent building and fire codes.
-In the case of a mobile home, all construction and all plumbing, electrical apparatus and insulation within and connected to said mobile home shall be of a type and quality conforming to the "Mobile Home Construction and Safety Standards" as promulgated by the United States Department of Housing and Urban Development, being 24 PART 1700 to End, PART 3280 et. seq.
+Every dwelling unit in the Residential 2, Rural Residential, and Agricultural Districts shall have a floor area of not less than 600 square feet. - C. Each dwelling unit shall be connected to public water and sanitary sewer lines, or to onsite water and sanitary sewerage facilities approved by the District Health Department. - D. Each dwelling unit shall contain a storage capability area in a basement located under the dwelling, in an attic area, in closet areas, or in a separate structure of standard construction similar to or of better quality than the principal dwelling, which storage area shall be equal to ten (10%) percent of the square footage of the dwellings or one hundred (100) square feet, whichever shall be less. - E. Each dwelling unit shall have a roof over-hang of not less than six (6) inches on all sides; a roof drainage system concentrating roof drainage at collection points along the sides of the dwelling; not less than two (2) exterior doors, with the second door being in either the rear or side of the dwelling; and steps connected to the exterior door areas or to porches connected to the door areas, where a difference in elevation requires the same. - F. Each dwelling unit shall contain no additions or rooms or other areas which are not constructed with similar or better quality workmanship as the original structure, including permanent attachment to the principal structure and construction of and attachment to a foundation as required herein. - G. Each dwelling unit and any addition thereto shall comply with all pertinent building and fire codes.
+In the case of a mobile home, all construction and all plumbing, electrical apparatus and insulation within and connected to said mobile home shall be of a type and quality conforming to the "Mobile Home Construction and Safety Standards" as promulgated by the United States Department of Housing and Urban Development, being 24 PART 1700 to End,

+PART 3280 et. seq.
 CFR.
-Additionally, all dwellings shall meet or exceed all applicable roof snow load and strength requirements. - H. All construction shall be commenced only after a building permit has been obtained in accordance with the applicable Michigan State Construction Code provisions and requirements. - I. Not more than one (1) single-family dwelling shall be permitted on a lot, except in a planned unit development, a mobile home park, as a temporary dwelling as provided in Section 5.03 herein, or unless otherwise permitted in this ordinance. - J. No dwelling unit shall be removed from a foundation until a permit therefore has been issued by the building official, in accordance with the Michigan State Construction Code. - K. The foregoing standards shall not apply to a mobile home located in a licensed mobile home park, except to the extent required by state or federal law, or otherwise specifically required in the ordinance of the County pertaining to such parks.
+Additionally, all dwellings shall meet or exceed all applicable roof snow load and strength requirements.

+- H. All construction shall be commenced only after a building permit has been obtained in accordance with the applicable Michigan State Construction Code provisions and requirements. - I. Not more than one (1) single-family dwelling or duplexes shall be permitted on a lot, except in a planned unit development, a mobile home park, as a temporary dwelling as provided in Section 5.03 herein, or unless otherwise permitted in this ordinance. - J. No dwelling unit shall be removed from a foundation until a permit has been issued by the building official, in accordance with the Michigan State Construction Code. - K. The foregoing standards shall not apply to a mobile home located in a licensed mobile home park, except to the extent required by state or federal law, or otherwise specifically required in the ordinance of the County pertaining to such parks.